hackingScienceBridgeAcademy/bridge-academy/docs/introduction_to_python_programming_using_the_Sense_HAT.md

 and can act as a compass!

 There are a *ton* of stuff you can do on a Sense HAT.
-Much more than we can cover during this summer school.
-That's why we're going to let you take your Sense HATs home with you after the end!
+Much more than we can cover during this session.
+That's why we're going to let you take the Sense HATs home with you between sessions!

 ### 1. Trinket, and writing your first program